NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Merfolk Wavecaller.md

     desc: "DC 18, attack +10; __1st __  _[[Spells/Charm|Charm]]_, _[[Spells/Heal|Heal]]_, _[[Spells/Hydraulic Push|Hydraulic Push]]_\n__Cantrips__  __(1st)__ _[[Spells/Detect Magic|Detect Magic]]_, _[[Spells/Electric Arc|Electric Arc]]_, _[[Spells/Frostbite|Frostbite]]_, _[[Spells/Light|Light]]_, _[[Spells/Stabilize|Stabilize]]_"

   - name: "Hydraulic Asphyxiation"
-    desc: "`pf2:1` (divine,water) **Requirements** The target is fully submerged in water, within 30 feet of the merfolk wavecaller, and holding its breath\n**Effect** The merfolk wavecaller commands the tides to crush their foe's throat, rooting the target in place and forcing it to choke up precious air.
+    desc: "`pf2:1` (divine,water) **Requirements** The target is fully submerged in water, within 30 feet of the merfolk wavecaller, and holding its breath\n* * *\n\n**Effect** The merfolk wavecaller commands the tides to crush their foe's throat, rooting the target in place and forcing it to choke up precious air.
 The target must succeed at a DC 18 Fortitude check save or become [[Conditions/Immobilized|Immobilized]] for 1 round and immediately lose 1d4 rounds' worth of air (or twice that on a critical failure)."

 ```